• Skip to main content

 This post may contain affiliate links.

-Bowl of crockpot sweet potato vegetarian chili topped with sour cream, cheese and toppings.
+Bowsl of sweet potato chili topped with cheese, sour cream, cilantro, etc. with spoon scooping into the bowl.

 There is nothing better than a warm bowl of soup to bring you right into the moment.

-Perfect served with all the toppings and easy to pack in extra veggies--can't be beat!
+Perfect served with all the toppings and easy to pack in extra veggies with big chunks of sweet potato, bell peppers and more–can’t be beat!

 Why You Will Love This Sweet Potato Chili: